fatiando/magali/doc/index.rst

         .. image:: ./_static/magali-logo.svg
             :width: 200px
-            :class: sd-m-auto
+            :class: sd-m-auto dark-light

-**Magali** is Python library for modeling and inversion of magnetic microscopy data.
+**Magali** is a Python library for modeling and processing magnetic microscopy data.
+It is able to perform data transformation, automatically identify particles in imagery, and perform inversions for magnetic dipole moments.

+.. admonition:: **Why this name?**
+   :class: note

+   Magali is one of the main characters in a
+   `beloved Brazilian comic strip <https://en.wikipedia.org/wiki/Monica_and_Friends>`__ who is always eating watermelons.
+It also sounds a bit "magnetic" and we thought the logo looked cool.

 ----